 I'm a beginner.
 Where should I start?

 Oyster mushrooms are by far the easiest and most reliable mushrooms to grow.
-For beginners we recommend our “ready to fruit” blue oyster mushroom grow kit.
+For beginners we recommend our “ready to fruit” oyster mushroom grow kit.
 Simply cut an X in one side of the bag, cover with a humidity tent, and mist a few times daily.
 Within 7-10 days a cluster of baby mushrooms will appear!

 *Be sure to order a humidity tent and spray bottle with your mushroom kit, unless you have something suitable at home to create a well-ventilated and humid growing environment.

 To learn more about mushroom growing check out our Learn to Grow page.
 Check www.youtube.com for the many videos of people growing their own mushrooms.
 Mycelium Running by Paul Stamets – is an excellent book about the amazing benefits of fungi and the basic techniques for growing them.

 Can I store my kit and start it next month?